 a.
 Create a persistence incentive scholarship program for continuing students.

-In an effort to encourage students to not only persist from semester to semester, but also in alignment with Think 30 and getting students to complete 30 credits in an academic year, we propose that institutional funds be allotted to allow for a persistence incentive scholarship.
-Parameters for this scholarship can be flexible.
-For example, if a student completes a specified number of credits each academic year, they could receive \$1,000-\$3,000 in a persistence incentive scholarship.
-We are proposing focusing on "at-risk" students, so either continuing students who are eligible for Federal Pell Grant, or piloting this with continuing INSPIRE Maine students.
-Targeted marketing of an award program like this not only encourages students to be thinking about their long-term educational plan, but also assists in reducing overall loan debt.
+In an effort to encourage students to not only persist from semester to semester, but also in alignment with Think 30 and getting students to complete 30 credits in an academic year, we propose that institutional funds be allotted to allow for a Persistence Incentive Scholarship.
+Parameters for this scholarship can be flexible; for example if a student completes a specified number of credits each academic year, they could receive \$1,000-\$3,000 in Persistence Incentive Scholarship.
+We are proposing focusing on "atrisk" students, so either Federal Pell eligible continuing students, or piloting this with continuing INSPIRE Maine students.
+With marketing around an award program like this, we not only encourage students to be thinking about their long-term educational plan, but also assist in reducing overall loan debt.

-Based on 2018-2019 data, the following are the number of students who are eligible for Federal Pell Grant and were enrolled in a minimum of 12 credits (full-time) each semester in each cohort based on an anticipated persistence rate (current persistence rate plus the institutional persistence increase goal of 5%) across each cohort moving into 2019-2020.
+Based on 2018-2019 data, the following are the number of students who are Federal Pell Grant eligible and were a minimum of 12 credits (full-time) each semester in each cohort based on an anticipated persistence rate (current persistence rate plus the institutional persistence increase goal of 5%) across each cohort moving into 2019-2020.

-Cohort Number of Students taking into account current persistence rates plus goal of 5% increase
+Cohort Number of Students taking into account Current Persistence Rates plus 5% increase goal

 Freshman 520

 Sophomore 399

 Junior 277

 Total 1,196

 We recommend incrementally increasing the amount of scholarship awarded to each grade level.
-This increase would supplement students' reduced need-based aid eligibility which results from increased Federal Loan eligibility as students advance grade levels.
 Advancing freshman would be awarded \$1,000 for their sophomore year.

 Advancing sophomores would be awarded \$2,000 for their junior year.
 Advancing juniors would be awarded \$3,000 for their senior year.